Jonybang/Geesome-CMF/readme.md

-# Laravel CMF(CMS)
+# Geesome Laravel CMF(CMS)

-Content managment system based on [laravel framework](https://laravel.com/) with its templates and controller actions.
+Content management system based on [laravel framework](https://laravel.com/) with its templates and controller actions.

 Admin panel built with AngularJS, and has the opportunity of drag and drop pages tree, flexible page and mailing forms create/edit functionality.